GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/creative-rotation/index.md

   - kevinkiklee
 ---

-The Shared Storage proposal intends to create a general purpose cross-site storage API which supports many possible use cases.
+The [Shared Storage API](/docs/privacy-sandbox/shared-storage/) is a Privacy Sandbox proposal for general purpose, cross-site storage, which supports many possible use cases.
 One such example is creative rotation, which is available to test in Chrome 104.0.5086.0 and later.

 With creative rotation, you can store the creative rotation mode and other metadata to rotate a creative seen by users across different sites.